sohanur-it/weather-api-task/README.md

 #Assessment WeatherAPI

 <h4>
 I've dockerized the project to seamlessly integrate multiple components: a Django app, a Redis server serving as a broker, Celery for asynchronous task management, and Celery Beat for scheduling periodic tasks.
-This setup efficiently handles various functionalities, such as fetching data from NewsAPI every 60 minutes and automatically saving any new data into the database
+This setup efficiently handles various functionalities, such as fetching data from open-meteo API every 60 minutes and automatically saving any new data into the database.
 </h4>